Health and Public Safety Program Orientation Requirements

-Required for: Advanced Care Paramedic, Primary Care Paramedic, Dental Assisting, Rehabilitation Therapy Assistant, Respiratory Therapy, Diagnostic Medical Sonography, Nuclear Medicine Technology, Medical Radiologic Technology and Ophthalmic and Optometric Assisting.
+Required for: Advanced Care Paramedic, Primary Care Paramedic, Dental Assisting, Rehabilitation Therapy Assistant, Respiratory Therapy, Diagnostic Medical Sonography, Nuclear Medicine Technology and Medical Radiologic Technology.

-Please note that only the Heart and Stroke Foundation of Canada CPR certification will be accepted.
+Please note, with the exception of the Dental Assisting program, only the Heart and Stroke Foundation of Canada BLS Provider CPR certification will be accepted.

 Step two: Prepare for orientation

 Read the following resources that apply to all Health and Public Safety programs.

 During the program, you may be expected to serve as a volunteer patient and have learning exercises performed on you by an instructor or other students.
 As a student and in the working world you will be required to work with individuals of all genders, sexual orientations, cultures, religions, and economic status.